Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 ### Set Heading Control Knob

-Push-to-turn knob (<num>1</num>), spring-loaded to return to the center, permits manual adjustment of the azimuth, crucial when operating in the DG mode.
+Push-to-turn knob (<num>1</num>), spring-loaded to return to the center, permits the manual adjustment of the azimuth, crucial when operating in the DG mode.

 ### Sync Indicator